Data-driven system identification using quadratic embeddings of nonlinear dynamics: Conclusion

 \section{Conclusion}

 We have derived a method called QENDy that allows us to learn quadratic embeddings of nonlinear dynamical systems from simulation or measurement data and can be viewed as a combination of SINDy \cite{BPK16} and the deep learning method proposed in \cite{GB24}.
 Given a fixed set of basis functions, the computation of the optimal embedding just requires solving systems of linear equations in the least squares sense.
 We have shown that in the infinite data limit we obtain the best approximation of the dynamics with respect to a weighted inner product that depends on the sampling of the training data points.
 While SINDy directly approximates the governing equations using the selected basis functions, QENDy uses a quadratically augmented basis.
 Our results also explain the purported superior performance of deep learning based quadratic embedding techniques compared to linear methods, which seems to be mostly due to the fact that these methods implicitly generate a larger and thus more expressive feature space.
 In general, QENDy will not result in a quadratic embedding that perfectly reproduces the dynamics---unless we have prior information about the terms appearing in the governing equations and choose a suitable dictionary---, but nevertheless computes the best approximation, which allows for short-term forecasting.
 The sparsity of the matrices $ A $ and $ B $ is typically a good indicator for the accuracy of the learned model.
 If the matrices are not sparse, this implies that almost all basis functions are required to approximate missing terms.
+That is, QENDy suffers from the same limitations as SINDy.
+Noisy data or unsuitable basis functions will result in inaccurate models and predictions.